Original Date: Nov 12, 2017

 Teach a Deaf child and receive great satisfaction

 A hearing impaired youngster faces daily challenges.
 Depending on the hearing people he or she deals with, those challenges might be enriching, frightening, infantilizing or neutral.
 Teaching a deaf child and understanding extended family members who give support when needed and follow the family’s communication decisions are like gold.
 They also realize that when they teach a deaf child, regardless if it’s a relative or not, there are great rewards.

-However, this is NOT always the case for families of children with hearing problems.
+However, this is NOT always the case for families of kids with hearing loss.
 Sometimes the extended family neither participates nor supports the communication mode or the person-rearing style of your nuclear family.
 How you communicate with a deaf child is ‘key.’

 Teachers And Administrators: